 This pool is at the Louvre in Abu Dhabi.
 The tiered construction and walls help create privacy at different areas of the pool.
 The wide stairs are also a nice feature.

 It’s pretty common for large Olympic pools to have a curved dome roof over the space.

 Docks are a common feature for indoor pools that are in very contemporary houses with lots of glass.

-If you see any more creative indoor pool designs that we should feature, shoot us a message and we’ll take a look!
+If you see any more creative indoor pool designs that I should feature, shoot me a message and I’ll take a look!

-If you’re looking for outdoor inspiration as well, check out our all-inclusive article on swimming pool design ideas.
+If you’re looking for outdoor inspiration as well, check out my all-inclusive article on swimming pool design ideas.